paullsshin/find-that-book/README.md

 ### __Installation__ ⚙️
 ​
-To use this program the user will need to do an NPM install and they will also need to install inquirer.
+To use this program the user will need to do an NPM install and then they will need to do an "npm run develop"

 <br>
 <hr>